 When you're running a business, it's vital to be able to embrace change and be flexible.
 Sometimes you need to pivot in order to get to the next stage.
-One such business is Ruuby, a beauty-tech startup that has been live for three years.
-Offering at-home beauty services across London, they currently work with over 300 freelance beauticians.
-Services include blowdries, manicures, massages, facials and vitamin drips.
+One such business is Ruuby, a beauty-tech startup offering at-home beauty services across London.
+Working with over 300 freelance beauticians, their services include blowdries, manicures, massages, facials and vitamin drips.
 We chatted to founder Venetia Archer about how the business has changed over the years.

 How has your business model changed since the first days?